Apple has released

 Apple released iTunes initially at Macworld Expo last month in San Francisco, promising third party CD-R support within 60 days.
 The company made good on its promise, delivering iTunes 1.1 in only 44 days, according to Apple CEO Steve Jobs, who recently delivered

-this week’s Macworld Expo Tokyo.
+the keynote address this week’s Macworld Expo Tokyo.

 Apple indicates that the new iTunes update sports fixes for conflicts with some USB peripherals, and improves overall stability.
 New options and keyboard controls for the built-in visual effects generator are now available, as well.